 - Progress of those reductions over time.

-MethaneSAT will provide global high-resolution coverage, exceeding anything in orbit or on the drawing board today.
+MethaneSAT, being developed by EDF affiliate MethaneSAT LLC, will provide global high-resolution coverage, exceeding anything in orbit or on the drawing board today.
+The technology driving the satellite will fill gaps left by other satellite systems.

-Because it will focus only on methane, it will be quicker and less expensive to launch than the complex, multi-function satellites built by government space agencies, so we can get data sooner.
+Because it will focus only on methane, MethaneSAT will be quicker and less expensive to launch than the complex, multi-function satellites built by government space agencies, so we can get data sooner.

 We're sharing the data to drive action